apache/streampipes-website/docs/05_how-to-opcua.md

 - a subject alternative name that contains the application URI
 - `CA:FALSE` in the basic constraints when using a self-signed certificate
 - extended key usages for TLS web server authentication and TLS web client authentication

-This matters especially when you integrate with stricter OPC UA servers that validate certificate identity and intended use rigorously.

 ## Common issues